9-Year-Old Boy Saves Sister When 200-Year-Old Oak Tree Splits In Half, Crashes Into Vancouver Home During Snow Storm

 After the tree fall, which was caused by the snow storm, the McMullen family are not able to live in their home as the fire department stated that it is not safe for the family since “there is so much weight on the home, the ceiling and walls are cracking in other rooms.”

-They are now living with relatives until their home, where they have lived for six years, is repaired but the family is not sure when that will be.
+They are now living with relatives until their home, where they have lived for six years, is repaired, but the family is not sure when that will be.

 A family friend, Ric Lewis, created a Go Fund Me page and they are “hoping to raise enough money for the McMullen’s to get back on their feet and start rebuilding their home,” according to the site.